-In this page you will learn everything you need to know to setup the Scala IDE project in Eclipse.
+In this page you will learn everything you need to know to setup the Scala IDE plug-in project in Eclipse.
 You are literally instants away from being all set and ready to start hacking the Scala IDE sources!

 - Maven 3.